 The engine revs and the ambulance begins to move, but I hear someone call his name.
 “Emmanuel!
 Talè!”
 He stops.
 There is a muffled conversation.
 Emmanuel agrees to something and I soon hear a succession of metallic clangs as Erick from Maintenance Support loads empty oxygen tanks into the back of the ambulance for transport to the hospital’s oxygen concentrator depot for refilling.
 Erick, too, could have been asleep.
 Instead, he made the walk to the hospital to check on the number of available oxygen tanks for patients like the one brought by Emmanuel.
 Erick won’t sleep until he is certain that every patient has a sufficient supply of oxygen.
 He will spend the next two hours filling oxygen bottles before he walks home to rest for a couple of hours before sunrise.

-While these sights and sounds may be routine at St. Boniface Hospital, they reveal the heart of SBHF.
-Employees— from groundskeepers to administrative to medical staff—not only work here, but are deeply committed to the organization’s mission.
+While these sights and sounds may be routine at the hospital, they reveal the heart of HEI/SBH.
+Employees—from groundskeepers to administrative to medical staff—not only work here but are deeply committed to the organization’s mission.
 Many have also been personally touched by it.
 Parents have been employed, brothers have received treatment in the wards, and sisters have delivered nieces and nephews.
 In many cases, nurses and physicians have cared for fellow staff members themselves.